 Don’t rely too much on the cameras though, as they are just not quite good for photos but can get the job done in you need to go on a video call.

 The one and only 2-in-1 hybrid tablet on our list.
-Being the newest addition to Microsoft’s Surface lineup, the elegant Surface Pro 7 is something worth buying.
+Being the newest addition to Microsoft’s Surface lineup, the elegant Surface Pro 7 is something worth buying if tablet gaming is your thing.

 When it comes to productivity on the go and work overall, this lightweight and compact machine can handle everything you throw at it.